 Brick walls make a space feel visually cosy, however if you prefer a bright airy feel yet want something more interesting than a plain plastered wall, how about a white brick wall?
 UK Feature Walls have you covered for this whitewashed look with their Old White Brick Slip Tiles.

 As brickwork creates such a bold feature, you don’t need much in a room to make a big impact.
-One wall is quite enough, or even a small slice of it can create a gorgeous feature, as shown in the two images below.
+One wall is quite enough, or even a small slice of it can create a gorgeous feature, as shown in the images below.

 I love these characterful brick niches with recessed downlights – much more interesting than a plain plastered wall!